xtuml/models/doc/notes/mapping/9337_mapping.md

 ### GPS Tracker

 #### GPS Tracker:  Requirements
-Consider a GPS Tracker that acquires and accumulates track points on a periodic time basis to record the path of the person or ship carrying the GPS Tracker.
+Consider a GPS Tracker that acquires and accumulates location information (track points) on a periodic time basis to record the path of the person or ship carrying the GPS Tracker.
 During the Requirements Specification phase the engineering team establishes that the GPS Tracker will